 Mid-cycle reviews are required for Non-Exempt employees and strongly encouraged for Exempt employees.
-Failure to provide a Non-Exempt employee with a mid-cycle review will result in the employee's annual evaluation being assessed at the "Meets Standards" level for that rating cycle.
+Failure to provide a Non-Exempt employee with a mid-cycle review will result in employee's evaluation automatically being assessed at the "Meets Standards" level for that rating cycle.

-- Review established expectations
+- Review Established Expectations.

-- Gather documentation
+- Gather Documentation.

-- Bring documentation to support performance (accomplishments, etc.)
+- o Bring documentation to support performance (accomplishments, etc.)

-- Identify areas for improvement
+- Identify Areas for Improvement

-- Ask questions to ensure understanding
+- Ask questions to ensure understanding.

-- Seek clarification where needed
+- Seek clarification where needed.

-- Ask for help if needed
+- Ask for help if needed.